danny460/tiny-renderer/README.md

-# tinyrender
+# tiny-renderer
-my impl of tinyrender
+my impl of tinyrenderer